 Just like different entrance tests are required to secure admission in different b-schools.
 Each B-school has a unique 2nd stage admission process post-written test is conducted.
 To get a brief information about the 2nd stage process of IIMs and other top b-schools please refer the page.

-WAT (Writing Ability Test) i.e. essay writing (20 minutes, 200 words) followed by a PI for 20-30 minutes with 3 Panelists.
+WAT (Writing Ability Test) i.e. essay writing (25 minutes, 200 words) followed by a Personal Interview (PI) for 20-30 minutes with 3 Panelists.

-WAT (Writing Ability Test) i.e. essay writing (30 minutes, 300 words) followed by a PI (mostly about 20-25 minutes but 15-30 minutes in some cases) with 3 Panelists.
-(1 female/2 male professors-most of the cases)
+WAT (Writing Ability Test) i.e. essay writing (30 minutes, 300 words) followed by a Personal Interview (PI) (mostly about 20-30 minutes) with 3 Panelists.

-WAT (Writing Ability Test) for 30 minutes (300 words limit) followed by PI for about 20-30 minutes with 3Panelists.
+WAT (Writing Ability Test) for 20 minutes (300 words limit) followed by Personal Interview (PI) for about 20-30 minutes with 3Panelists.

 Was conducted in two phases as follows: